RenanArdaCarlak/fnirs-hemodynamic-analysis/TECHNICAL_REPORT.md

 ---

-**Copyright © 2020–2026 Renan Arda Carlak.
+**Copyright © 2020-2026 Renan Arda Carlak.
 All rights reserved.**

-This report and its associated figures are covered by the repository’s [License](LICENSE).
+This report and its associated figures are covered by the repository's [License](LICENSE).